nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ## Useful Notations and Glossary

-While exploring PoochPlanner’s features with this user guide, do take note of these symbols used and what they represent.
+While exploring PoochPlanner’s features with this user guide, you take note of these symbols used and what they represent.

 Symbol | Meaning
 --------|------------------